aldo2287/Machine-Learning-Income-Credit-Valuation-and-Visualization-Model-Training/README.md

 Credit Score Prediction Model
-Overview

 This project aims to build a predictive model to estimate a person's annual income based on various features such as employment details, education, family structure, and more.
 Using PySpark for data preprocessing, feature engineering, and model building, the project explores both Linear Regression and Random Forest Regressor for predicting the Annual_income.

 The dataset, Credit_card.csv, contains various attributes related to individuals' financial and demographic information, which is used to build the predictive model.

-Table of Contents
+Table of Contents:

 Technologies
 Installation
 Dataset Description
 Steps to Run the Code
 Data Preprocessing and Feature Engineering
 Model Building and Evaluation
 Results
 Licenses and Credits

-Technologies
+Technologies:

 Python: Programming language used to write the code.
 PySpark: Framework for big data processing.
 JDK 8: Java Development Kit required for PySpark.
 Matplotlib: Library for plotting results.
 Pandas: For working with data in DataFrame format.

-Installation
+Installation:

 Follow these steps to get the environment up and running:
 Install Java 8: Required for Spark.
 Install JDK 8
 Install Spark:
 Download and install Spark by following these instructions.

 Install Python dependencies: